 But in the immediate aftermath of the war things between the United States and the Soviet Union heated up pretty ugly.

 Distrust was the order of the day, and it was clear that the camaraderie they had shared due to the circumstances of war was going to be no more.

 They had VERY different ideologies.
-The two mega-powers had left the war a victor, and the head on train crash didn’t take long to materialise and stood there all the way to 1991 -or up to our days?-.
+The two mega-powers had left the war a victor, and the head-on train crash didn’t take long to materialise and remained all the way to 1991 -or up to our days?-.

 The whole history of how things happened is pretty interesting and extensive.
 And while I don’t claim to know it all (I wish mate, I wish), things happened more or less like this:

 A Korean faction that had seen some anti-Japanese action, and had an affinity for the Soviet Union and its ideology came to its senses and said:

 -“Mate, stuff’s messy and uncertain!
 Let’s conquer the whole peninsula right away and let it be a sovereign and united Korea, and very veeeery red”.